mathemusician/pathed/README.md

-# Why Use pathed?
+# Why pathed?
-Ever wanted to import a file that was hard to get?
+Want to import a file that can't be accessed by "import"?
 Or a whole directory of files?
-Ever get tired of changing the pathing when transferring a program from one computer to another?
+Tired of changing pathing when transferring a program from one computer to another?
 This modules helps with all that!
 Inspired by pathlib, os.path, shutil, and glob.

 ---